 A Time for Love

-8 Owe no one anything except to love one another, for he who loves another7 has fulfilled the Law.
-9 For all these commandments8— “You shall not commit adultery, you shall not murder, you shall not steal, you shall not covet,”9 (and any others there may be10)—can be summed up in this one saying: “You shall love your neighbor as yourself.”11 10 Love does no harm to its neighbor; therefore love is the fulfillment of the Law.
+8 Owe no one anything, except to love one another; for he who loves another7 has fulfilled the Law.
+9 For all these commandments8—“You shall not commit adultery, you shall not murder, you shall not steal, you shall not covet,”9 and any others that there may be10—can be summed up in this one saying: “You shall love your neighbor as yourself.”11 10 Love does no harm to its neighbor; therefore love is the fulfillment of the Law.

-11 And do all this, understanding the time in which you live, and that the hour for you to awake from sleep has already arrived, for now our salvation is nearer than when we first believed.
+11 And you must do all this, recognizing the time in which you live, and that the hour for you to awake from sleep has already arrived; for now our salvation is nearer than when we first believed.
 12 The night is far spent, the day is at hand.
-So let us throw off the works of darkness and put on the armor of light.
+Therefore let us throw off the works of darkness and strap on the armor of light.
 13 Let us walk properly, as in the daytime: not in revelries and drunkenness, not in sexual promiscuity and unbridled lust, not in strife and envy.
 14 But instead, clothe yourselves with the Lord Jesus Christ, and make no provision at all for the forbidden desires of the flesh.12

 - Lit. the authority